engycz/RFID-Tag-Guide/README.md

 # Bambulab RFID Tag Guide

 This guide gives you a basic overview how you can decrypt and read your tags.
-Since we don't know how Bambulab will react on this guide and the general reverse engineering of the tags: **Please don't share you tag's UID and the related keys for now.**
+Since we don't know how Bambulab will react on this guide and the general reverse engineering of the tags: **Please don't share your tag's UID and the related keys for now.**

 We are currently working on a way to submit the tag data in a secure way so analysis on the data could be done.